“Chemical Kinetics involves the study of the rates and mechanism of chemical reactions.”

 A + B + C + ……… → Product

 The rate law = v = k[A]a [B]b [C]c ……..

 The order of reaction = a + b + c + ……

 For example: if rate law = v = k[A]1/2 [B]

-Molecularity of a Reaction : The number of reacting species (atoms, ions or molecule) taking parting an elementary reaction, must collide simultaneously, in order bring about a chemical reaction is called molecularity of a reaction.
+The number of reacting species (atoms, ions, or molecules) taking part in an elementary reaction, must collide simultaneously, in order to bring about a chemical reaction is called the molecularity of a reaction.

-where M represent mol L–1 or mo les per liter & n is order of reaction.
+where M represents mol L–1 or moles per liter & n is the order of reaction.

 The unit of rate constant (k)

 unit of rate of reaction = unit of k × [unit of concentration]n